mohsseha/md-to-blog/in/resume/index.md

 # Husain Al-Mohssen

 ## Summary
-I am a team leader with a proven record of building and managing software engineering, data science and machine learning teams.
-I have a track record of delivering effective results in business and academic environments.
-Creating products that delight users is what I live for.
+I am a leader & solution maker focused in the area of AI/ML especially for vision based applications.
+I pride myself in mastering the trade-offs needed to build software and data-driven systems that deliver value, quickly, accurately and with minimal complexity.
+I excel at creating happy and effective teams that create delightful products.

 ## Education
 - *Massachusetts Institute of Technology*, PhD 2010, Master’s 2003, School of Engineering with Minor in Entrepreneurship and Management